idiomatic-go/motif/README.md

 	    is some deficiency in the basic design — you didn't really hit the right design point.
 Instead of adding an option, think about what was forcing you to add that option.

 With the release of Go generics, a new paradigm has emerged: [templates][tutorialspoint].
 Templates are not new, having been available in  C++ since 1991, and have become a standard through the work of teams like [boost][boost].
 I use the term templates over generics, as templates are a paradigm, and generics connotes a class of implementations.
+Templates in C++ also support value parameters, which if implemented in Go, would allow passing a function as a template parameter.
+This functionality would allow further customization of templated code.

 What follows is a description of the packages in Motif, highlighting specific patterns and template implementations.